nonsonwaukwa/neurodiversityAcc/README.md

 ### Prerequisites

 1. Two WhatsApp Business API accounts set up through the Meta Developer Portal
+2. A Firebase project with Firestore database
-2. A Railway account for deployment
+3. A Railway account for deployment
-3. Git for version control
+4. Git for version control

+### Firebase Setup

+1. Create a Firebase project at [https://console.firebase.google.com/](https://console.firebase.google.com/)
+2. Set up Firestore Database in your project
+3. Go to Project Settings > Service Accounts
+4. Click "Generate new private key" to download the Firebase credentials JSON file
+5. You'll use this file for local development and deployment

 ### Local Development Setup